nain89/Mobile_SDK_Android/README.md

-MOLPay Mobile SDK 4.0.7 for Android
+MOLPay Mobile SDK 4.0.9 for Android
 =================================
+Latest update 2014/11/3

+-  Fixed returning null to merchant app bug .
+-  New UI for the android molpay SDK example

 Latest update 2014/10/21

 -  The SDK is returning the bill info to the merchant app after the transaction is completed .